anaconda/pyscript-tutorial/03_browser_as_computing_platform.md

 This happens automatically, and it is due to the fact that our Python code gets executed directly in the _main thread_, where also the rest of the normal execution of the browser is also happening.
-So the code is serialised in the main thread, and the browser sets itself in busy waiting until our code is finished!
+So the code is serialized in the main thread, and the browser sets itself in busy waiting until our code is finished!
 This behavior is certainly not ideal!